bartmichu/urbstat/README.md

 ## Documentation

-You can access the documentation by using the `--help` option within the application.
+Access the built-in documentation using the `--help` option.

 Get general help and a list of available commands: